almshary/Asus-Z170-A-Opencore-0.9.3/README.md

-# Asus-Z170-A-Opencore 0.9.0
+# Asus-Z170-A-Opencore 0.9.1

 This is an OpenCore version of ASUS Z170-A Hackintosh EFI.
-It works on macOS Monterey 12.6 & Ventura 13.2 (22D49). also FCPX GPU rendering works smoothly.
+It works on macOS Ventura 13.3 (22E252). also FCPX GPU rendering works smoothly.
 HDR can be enabled.

 # For FIX DRM Use SMBIOS: iMacPro1,1
 (so you can get fully working Netflix + All iCloud Services)